genomicsclass/leanpub/manuscript/svd.md

 ## Singular Value Decomposition

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/svd.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/highdim/svd.Rmd).

 In the previous section we motivated dimension reduction and showed a transformation that permitted us to approximate the distance between two dimensional points with the distance betwee points with just one dimension.
 The singular value decomposition (SVD) is a generalization of the algorithm we used in the motivational section.
 As in the example, the SVD provides a transformation of the original data.
 As we will see, this transformation has some very useful properties.